zachvin/labelling-instructions/README.md

 ![image](https://github.com/zachvin/labelling-instructions/blob/3853b778a555165aba370c92862078cef16a3a6b/label_studio_project_idpng.png)

 * The `path/to/output` variable should be set to the directory in which you wish to save the exported annotation.
-The generated project file will include output for every task in the project, so an export only needs to be done once.
+The generated project file will include output for every task in the project, so an export only needs to be done once per project.

-* Runing the script will generate output file of the following format `project-id-at-YYYY-MM-DD-HH-MM-UniqueID`.
+* Runing the script will generate an output file of the following format `project-id-at-YYYY-MM-DD-HH-MM-UniqueID`.
 Please rename this file by replacing the project information with your name and by removing the unique ID so that it is of the form `yourName-at-YYYY-MM-DD-HH-MM`.
 In the case of the sample videos please add `samples` to the end so that it is of the form `yourName-at-YYYY-MM-DD-HH-MM-samples`.

 * Once the annotation file has been renamed please upload it to the Google Drive located [here](https://drive.google.com/drive/u/1/folders/0ANt-j76-H8d9Uk9PVA?role=writer).
 If you lack permission to access the drive please send a request and permission will be granted.